cpendo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File '100-times_table.c' has a C function that prints the n times table, starting with 0.

 File '101-natural.c' has a C program that computes and prints the sum of all the multiples of 3 or 5 below 1024 followed by a new line.

+File '102-fibonacci.c' has a C program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.